bartuss225/valorant_triggerbot/README.md

 # valorant_triggerbot
-To use disable raw mouse input and change the outline color to purple Downloading the config is not mandatory because the program will do it by itself
+To use please disable raw mouse input.
+Downloading the config is not mandatory because the program will do it by itself

 To get the code.key file join the discord: https://discord.gg/xaS5NDW8eP